 - Storage bags

 Have you had the same insurance since before you or your spouse joined the military?
-Make sure your not missing any discounts.
+Make sure you’re not missing any discounts.
 We didn’t even know that there were military discounts for car insurance until we added my husband to my policy.
-My husband was paying $170 for just himself through geico.
+My husband was paying $170 for just himself through Geico.
 I paid $86 for mine, so our total: $256 (monthly).

 Take advantage of those military discounts.
 You have earned them as a military member/family (spouses sacrifice too!)
 Don’t be afraid to ask!
 Hardware stores such as Lowes and Home Depot offer 10% to military members.
 Old Navy offers 10%.
 Yankee Candle, Best Buy, Apple.. the list goes on.

 Want to learn, step-by-step, how to save money in EVERY aspect of military life?
 Sign up for our FREE 30-day Military Savings Transformation E-Course which includes 9+ printables, worksheets, and checklists (and even our 50+ page military discount list)!!!